FASTX-AI/FastChatV2/contributing/Basic/Intro.md

 # Technical Development Getting Started Guide

-Welcome to the LobeChat Technical Development Getting Started Guide.
-LobeChat is an AI conversation application built on the Next.js framework, incorporating a range of technology stacks to achieve diverse functionalities and features.
-This guide will detail the main technical components of LobeChat and how to configure and use these technologies in your development environment.
+Welcome to the FastChat Technical Development Getting Started Guide.
+FastChat is an AI conversation application built on the Next.js framework, incorporating a range of technology stacks to achieve diverse functionalities and features.
+This guide will detail the main technical components of FastChat and how to configure and use these technologies in your development environment.

 #### TOC